mit-cml/yrtoolkit/yr/tutorials/PICaboo.md

 <br />
 **Important**: Please note that you cannot use the Emulator to test your app for this project.
 The Emulator cannot run MIT App Inventor extensions such as the <span class="icon" alt="pic"></span><strong>PersonalImageClassifier</strong> (PIC) extension.
 To make sure that your mobile device has the needed hardware capability for PIC, use the MIT AI2 Companion on this<a href="../aiaFiles/PICaboo/LookTest.aia" target="_blank"> LookTest.aia </a>test file.
 If the status at the top reads "Status: Ready!" then the <span class="icon" alt="pic"></span><strong>PersonalImageClassifier</strong> extension will work.
 If not, you won't be able to run apps made with this extension.
 If it works, try classifying some objects by pointing the device at an object and pressing the Classify button.

-## PICaboo Part 1: Training the model
+## PICaboo Part 1: Training the Model

 First, you need to train an image classification model.
 This training happens on the App Inventor —<a href="https://classifier.appinventor.mit.edu/" target="_blank">Personal Image Classifier</a> page.
 Follow the instructions on the <a href="../images/PICaboo/PICaboo_Part1.pdf" target="_blank">PICaboo Part 1 pdf document</a>.
 At the end of this process, export the model.mdl file to your computer.
 In the next part of the tutorial, you will upload this file to App Inventor.